 - Once in the settings, click on Ports, now with your IP highlighted, click on Configure ports and uncheck the option SNMP Status Enabled.

 - Press OK to save changes and exit.
 Now right-click on the printer and try connecting.
 If possible, power cycle your printer properly before proceeding.

 Solution 4: Uninstalling antivirus and third-party software

 Antivirus software is known to cause problems for printers to communicate wirelessly with the computer.
 They add an extra layer on Windows primarily firewall and monitor all the incoming and outgoing data.
 This antivirus software is known to cause problems with the printer.
-We can try disabling them and see if this does the trick.
-You can check our article on How to Disable your Antivirus.
+We can try to disable your antivirus and see if this does the trick.

 Some noticeable products which are known to cause problems with the printer are BitDefender, Avira, and Avast.
 Disable these specifically and try connecting your printer again.